EvaluationContext/daxlib-docs/_mydocs/contribute/fork-daxlib.md

 *Optional:* Markdown docs file, with general information about the library, usage instructions, examples, and any notes for users

-> The file must be in Markdown format (.MD), with a maximum size of 100 KB
->
-> For security reasons, only a limited set of Markdown features are supported, and external links may be restricted to trusted domains
+> The file must be in Markdown format (.MD), with a maximum size of 100 KB.
+For security reasons, only a limited set of Markdown features are supported, and external links may be restricted to trusted domains

 ## Submitting Library to DAX Lib

-Create a pull request from your fork (`<youraccount>/daxlib`) to `daxlib/daxlib` to publish the library on [daxlib.org](https://daxlib.org/)

-- Go [here](https://github.com/daxlib/daxlib/pull/new) to create a new pull request from your forked repository to the official DAX Lib repository
-- The pull request must be approved manually by DAX Lib owners/maintainers
-- After approval your library will appear on [DAX Lib](https://daxlib.org/) for other to download and use
+Create a pull request from your fork (`<youraccount>/daxlib`) to `daxlib/daxlib` to publish the library on [daxlib.org](https://daxlib.org/).
+The pull request must be approved manually by DAX Lib owners/maintainers.
+After approval your library will appear on [DAX Lib](https://daxlib.org/) for other to download and use

 > **Packages are immutable**
 >